Illinois Public Employee Relations Report

 Issue 2: Union Dues in the Public Sector: Legislative Changes and Legal Challenges, by Ann C. Hodges, Professor of Law, University of Richmond.

-Issue 3: Charter Schools, by Stanley B. Eisenhammer of Hodges, Loizzi, Eisenhammer, Rodick & Kohn LLP.
+Issue 3: Chicago Math and Science Academy: Are Charter Schools Public or Private Under the NLRA, and Does it Matters?, by Stanley B. Eisenhammer and Christopher M. Hoffmann of Hodges, Loizzi, Eisenhammer, Rodick & Kohn LLP.

 Volume 29 (2012)